How to Prepare Files for Graphics Printing

 Formats: .JPEG, .TIFF, .PNG, .PSD · Best for: Photos, textures

-Pro tip: Use a hybrid approach — vector elements (logos, text) above raster elements (photos, textures).
-Preserves scalability where it matters while keeping photographic richness.
+Pro tip: Use a hybrid approach — vector elements (logos, text) layered above raster elements (photos, textures).
+This preserves scalability where it matters while keeping photographic richness intact.

 4